We’ve updated this article with VPNs still working in China as of Dec 13, 2018.

-ExpressVPN is possibly the most popular VPN service in China, particularly since Astrill’s ability to evade the Great Firewall has been patchy since early 2017.
-Express is not the cheapest VPN on this list, but it remains popular among users in China for good reason.
+ExpressVPN is possibly the most popular VPN service in China.
+It’s not the cheapest VPN on this list, but it remains popular among users in China for good reason.
 It has a huge range of VPN server locations, excellent and consistent speeds, allows three simultaneous connections, offers 24/7 live chat support and claims 99.9% uptime.

 The ExpressVPN app works across all major desktop and mobile platforms and is very simple to use.
-That includes Windows, MacOS, iOS, Android, Linux (command line), and compatible routers.
+That includes Windows, MacOS, iOS, Android, Linux (command line), Fire TV, and compatible routers.

 Torrenting is allowed on all VPN servers, and Express usually has a handful of servers that work with Netflix.
 If you’re only visiting China for a short period, consider the 30-day money-back guarantee.